holidaycheck/tech-blog/_posts/2019-06-18-questions-every-unit-test-should-answer.md

 });
 ```

 A little side note: why all of those named variables?
-For couple of reasons: naming things (to provide extended description), and also, if you were to use [property based testing](https://techblog.holidaycheck.com/post/2017/07/25/property-based-testing-in-javascript) here, it would be as easy as applying the input generator function instead of those numbers.
+For a couple of reasons: naming things (to provide extended description), and also, if you were to use [property based testing](https://techblog.holidaycheck.com/post/2017/07/25/property-based-testing-in-javascript) here, it would be as easy as applying the input generator function instead of those numbers.
 Tests are also code—they should be easy to refactor.

 _"OK, but it's a simple game, thus simple rules and simple tests."_—you might say.
 Well… yes, and no (see my story up above).
 Fair enough, let's take something that nobody knows, but you and your team—a part of the application you're developing, say, a form on a page.
 Here is how it could work: